syarafinasupian/syarafinasupian/README.md

-- 👋 Hi, I’m @syarafinasupian
+- 👋 Hi, I’m
-- 👀 I’m interested in high school
+- 👀 I’m interested
-- 🌱 I’m currently learning on how to build an app
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on anyone who can help me
+- 💞️ I’m looking to collaborate
-- 📫 How to reach me can dm me at syarafina.supian
+- 📫 How to reach me

 <!---
 syarafinasupian/syarafinasupian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.